JuliaDynamics/CriticalTransitions.jl/docs/src/man/CoupledSDEs.md

 ### Corelated noise

 ## Noise process
-We provide the noise processes $text{d}\mathcal{W}$ that can be used in the stochastic simulations through the [DiffEqNoiseProcess.jl](https://docs.sciml.ai/DiffEqNoiseProcess/stable) package.
+We provide the noise processes $\text{d}\mathcal{W}$ that can be used in the stochastic simulations through the [DiffEqNoiseProcess.jl](https://docs.sciml.ai/DiffEqNoiseProcess/stable) package.
 A complete list of the available processes can be found [here](https://docs.sciml.ai/DiffEqNoiseProcess/stable/noise_processes/).
 We list some of the most common ones below:
 ```@docs
 WienerProcess
 SimpleWienerProcess